In this article, we’ll take a look at the effects of emotional turmoil on the mind and body.

 Bear in mind that this article is not a substitute for medical advice.
 Emotional turmoil can have such a deep impact on a person that one may experience a wide range of mental health issues.
 These health issues may include; depression, anxiety, mood swings, and the exacerbation of existing, underlying mental health issues such as borderline personality or bipolar disorder.

-As such, it is vital to speak to a licensed therapist or counselor if you find yourself in such great emotional turmoil that the self-help tips just don’t suffice.
+As such, it is vital to speak to a licensed therapist or counselor if you find yourself in such a situation that the self-help tips just don’t suffice.

-Self-help goes a long way in helping us manage our lives and cope with stressors, but there are times when professional help may be necessary.
+Self-help goes a long way in managing our lives and cope with stressors, but there are times when professional help may be necessary.
 Still, that doesn’t mean you should abandon self-help altogether – many people recover effectively from mental and emotional health issues through a combination of both professional and self-help.

 What is emotional turmoil?

 Collins dictionary defines turmoil as ‘a state of confusion, disorder, uncertainty, or great anxiety.’

 Emotional turmoil is a frightening experience, one that can leave you mentally and physically exhausted.
 It can happen after a single experience or event, but it can also refer to a series of ongoing events.

 For example, a mugger attacked you and your possessions were stolen.
 In that case, you might experience emotional turmoil during the event and for a period after, perhaps days or weeks, or possibly months.
 However, you might also experience emotional turmoil if you are subject to maltreatment on several occasions, such as in cases of childhood neglect or abuse at the hands of a caregiver.

 The events that cause emotional turmoil are not just upsetting and distressing – they can leave a lasting impact on a person’s mental health.
 That impact is a lot for anyone to deal with, but it is particularly damaging to children, whose brains and personalities are still in their early formative years.